microsoft/GraphEngine/doc/DataAccess/InvertedIndex.md

 permalink: /docs/manual/DataAccess/InvertedIndex.html
 ---

-{{site.name}} provides built-in inverted index support for substring queries on cell field values. {{site.name}} only indexes the cell field values that are marked with _[index]_ attribute in TSL.
+GE provides built-in inverted index support for substring queries on cell field values.
+GE only indexes the cell field values that are marked with _[index]_ attribute in TSL.

 Only the cell fields with _string_ type can be indexed.
 There are two